mattudakis/ArduinoLEDClock/README.md

 - Discard all parts of the frame except for frame itself
 - Take the wooden laser cut clock face and place it face down within the frame
 - Cut out a piece of baking paper the same size as the clock face and place on top of the clock.
-> This will diffuse the LED light to better disperse the light for each letter.
+> This will diffuse the LED light to evenly light each letter.
 - Assemble the dividers and place on top of the baking paper/ clock face.

 ![Alt text](img/Frame_essemble.jpg?raw=true "Title")